gravitonian/brutor-sdk/docs/generating-share-extension-project.md

 ## Prerequisites
 The Yeoman scaffolding tool has been installed and the Alfresco project generator has been installed.
 See this [README](https://github.com/gravitonian/brutor-sdk/blob/master/README.md) if you need to install these.

+You have configured Maven according to this [doc](docs/configuring-maven-with-alfresco-repositories.md).

 ## Generating the extension project
 Standing in the directory where you want to generate the project (it will be created in a new subdirectory)